nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     - Cons: Took more time to think of and implement.
 - **Alternative 2:** Individual attributes of the tutor have their own find command (E.g. `findbyname`, `findbyemail`)
     - Pros: Easier to implement individual commands for each attribute.
     - Cons: Poor OOP practice the individual commands are all `find` commands and should not be a different class on its own.
-User also have more commands to remeber.
+User also have more commands to remember.

 ### View Feature
 <ins>Implementation</ins>